 The email with no content and no recipient modification may be re-sent in its entirety, including the re-use of the Random Value.
 The Random Value remains valid for use in a confirming response for no more than 30 days from its creation.

-Once the FQDN has been validated using this method, TunTrust may also issue Certificates for other FQDNs that end with all the labels of the validated FQDN.
+Once the FQDN has been validated using this method, TunTrust may also issue Certificates for other FQDNs that end with all the Domain Labels of the validated FQDN.
+This method is suitable for validating Wildcard Domain Names.